 Over the years, many women have come to extol the feeling of community and connectedness that LWC engenders.
 Our classes, groups, social media forums, and other community-building activities have long encouraged women to remain connected to the LWC even after they have moved beyond the birth years that first brought many of them to us.

-Recognizing the extraordinarily busy lives women lead, LWC offers convenient locations in Delaware and Chester counties and flexible daytime, evening, and Saturday hours.
+Recognizing the extraordinarily busy lives women lead, LWC offers convenient locations in Delaware and Philadelphia counties and flexible daytime, evening, and Saturday hours.